barchart/marketdata-api-js/docs/content/sdk/marketState.md

 | --- | --- |
 | price | <code>number</code> |

->Given a numeric price, returns a human-readable price.
+>Given a price, returns a the human-readable string representation.

 * * *